 Store this medication at room temperature, in the original container.
 If you prefer to use a pillbox, discuss this with your oncology pharmacist.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Nilutamide is available through retail and mail order pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay assistance offered through private third party foundations, may also be available.
 Your care team can help you find these resources, if they are available.

 There are a number of things you can do to manage the side effects of Nilutamide.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

-Patients can develop an inflammation of the lungs (called pneumonitis) while taking this medication.
-Let your oncology care team know right away if you develop any new or worsening symptoms, including shortness of breath, cough, pain, or fever.
+You may develop inflammation of the lungs (called pneumonitis) while taking this medication.
+Let your oncology care team know right away if you have any new or worsening symptoms, including shortness of breath, cough, pain, or fever.
 If you have a hard time breathing, call 911 or go to the nearest emergency room.

 - Keep well-hydrated with eight glasses of water daily.

-Nilutamide can impact how your vision adapts when going from a lighted area to a dark area.
+Nilutamide can affect how your eyes adapt when going from a lighted area to a dark area.
 This can range from a few seconds to a few minutes.
-Exercise caution when driving at night or through tunnels and consider wearing tinted glasses/sunglasses to manage this side effect.
+Be careful driving at night or through tunnels and consider wearing tinted glasses/sunglasses to help with this side effect.
 This medication can also cause other vision changes or changes in color vision.
-Report any vision changes to your healthcare provider.
+Report any changes to your provider.